 Let’s also compare AMC’s Carl, to Telltale’s Clementine.
 They are very similar in that they’re both children who’re in the progress of losing their innocence to a world gone crazy.
 The difference between the two is that Carl is a constant source of conflict without personality, whereas Clementine is a receptor of conflict who boasts a strong personality.
 She’s soft-hearted and weak, but she’s strong hearted and has the capacity for feats of bravery (especially in the second season).
 She even adds some significant humor to the story.
 Clementine is a character, and Carl is simply a plot device.

-It’s very important to make sure that all your characters have more redeeming (or interesting!) qualities than negative ones, and give them a background that justifies those qualities.
+It’s very important to make sure that all your characters have more redeeming (or interesting) qualities than negative ones, and give them a background that justifies those qualities.
 Creating a well-rounded and compelling character is difficult, but it’s especially important for villains.
 Shane was the group’s leader before Rick returned, but this doesn’t justify Shane’s power-hungry attitude throughout 16 episodes… even if it did, Shane has no positive qualities that encourage us to root for him, and no qualities which add intrigue to his character!
 None of his actions really come as a surprise, and his super objective is unclear, which prevents compelling drama from existing.
 The Governor and Negan are both war mongering psychopaths with no justification for their evil actions, preventing compelling drama from existing.

 Lily, the group’s acting leader in Telltale’s first season, often makes brash decisions based on her emotions.
 She is very similar to Shane in a lot of ways.
 Lily is also an emotionally, physically, and spiritually exhausted person.
 She watches her father’s face get smashed in, is responsible for divvying out an extremely meager supply of food rations every day (which she occasionally refuses for herself), and struggles to sleep at night.
 Lilly deals with a lot of personal and emotional garbage which transitions into her ability to effectively to lead the group.
 Lily also sacrifices her personal comfort for those around her.
 She’s selfless.
 This selflessness eventually causes her to “snap”, and murder a member of your group, for the good of the group.
 Even amidst this heated moment, it’s distressing to watch as Lily falls… completely betrayed by her own fear and exhaustion.
 She’s real.
 She’s authentic.
 Everyone in Telltale’s universe is.